adrolli/laravel-package-registry/docs/Installation.md

 Todo:

+- Publish Config, Views (and Assets?
+Testclass for .tallui)

-Mail is not configured - Expected response code 250 but got code "550", with message "550 5.7.1 Relaying denied "
+- Mail is not configured - Expected response code 250 but got code "550", with message "550 5.7.1 Relaying denied "